Chapter 1 : Crescendo

 My ride home on the train was spent with a repetitive thought.
 I know nothing.

 It was not merely a benefit for Hogwarts.
-It was the first time he
+It was the first time he noticed her.

 They were dancing in the middle of the floor, laughing at their awkward footwork as they swept past his parents, nearly bowling into mine when they both felt dizzy.
 Hugo was watching me squeeze my champagne glass.
 It could have broken.
 I did not care.